B2B companies who value SOC 2 compliance show enterprise customers that they are looking to grow and are prepared to close deals.

 Your timeline to achieve SOC 2 compliance (that is, preparing for the audit) depends on the status of your existing security program and the resources you have.

 The amount of time needed for the actual SOC 2 audit will depend on the scope of the audit.
-A SOC 2 Type 1 audit will take less time as it is a point-in-time audit, while Type 2 typically take between six to 12 months.
+A SOC 2 Type 1 audit will take less time as it is a point-in-time audit, while Type 2 typically takes between six to 12 months.

 To become SOC 2 compliant, your business would need to implement security policies and procedures that follow, at minimum, the common criteria for SOC 2 security controls.
 With Securicy’s SOC 2 Audit Readiness solution, you can get the tools to simplify the journey to SOC 2 compliance, setting you up with documentation, policies, and audit-ready data in a centralized hub ready to share with your auditor.